iotexproject/dev-portal-content/academy/send-verifiable-iot-data-from-nano-33-iot.md

 ...
 ```

-then a convenient unique id can be created from the public key by hashing it and then taking say the last 20 bytes (see the `getDeviceId`function below).
-The unique id can then be used the foundation for a decentralized identity for this device on the IoTeX blockchain.
+and creating an hypotetical device unique id by hashing it (see the `getDeviceId`function below).
+The unique id can then be used the foundation for a decentralized identity for this device on the IoTeX blockchain that would be created during the device manufacturing process.

 ```c++
   // Generate the device id from the public key. deviceId = getDeviceId(publicKey);